datahub-project/datahub/docs/debugging.md

 09:20:22 [main] INFO  play.core.server.AkkaHttpServer - Listening for HTTP on /0.0.0.0:9001
 ```

+## My elasticsearch or broker container exited with error or was stuck forever

+Chances are you're not giving enough resource to docker.
+Please make sure to allocate at least 8GB of RAM + 2GB swap space.

 ## How can I check if [MXE](what/mxe.md) Kafka topics are created?

 You can use a utility like [kafkacat](https://github.com/edenhill/kafkacat) to list all topics.